Another doctor recognized problems caused by milk and provided short descriptions for 32 of the many studies he had analyzed.

 Dr. J. Dan Baggett, a pediatrician in Alabama, said that he discovered the relationship between early cow's milk consumption by infants and skin problems and that some of the children later suffered from asthma if they were not taken off dairy products.
 He then introduced a diet without milk, wheat, eggs and lemons.
 But he also saw that some children reacted to soy with allergies.

-What surprised Dr. Baggett most is that Streptococcal (Group A beta-hemolytic streptococcus germ, GAS) could no longer trigger an infection in children who were on that diet.
-Conversely, children with pharyngitis (sore throat), streptococcal pharyngitis or more precisely pyoderma gangrenosum (ulcerative dermatitis) had ingested milk protein within five days before the first symptoms.
-(Page 29)
+Conversely, children with pharyngitis (sore throat), streptococcal pharyngitis or more precisely pyoderma gangrenosum (ulcerative dermatitis) had ingested milk protein within five days before the first symptoms. (p.
+29)

 Besides that, he only had to send 12-14 patients to a hospital instead of 100 and the length of stay declined from an average of five days to three days.